 From the menu of "Γκρίζα Αρκούδα" restaurant: pork with plums and pasta, beetroots & greens, stuffed pita bread with pork and cheese, and local sausage with fries.

 The trail from Agoriani main square to the chapel of Trinity.

 The area is a walker's paradise.
-From Agoriani one can follow many trails.
-Famous European trails cross or start here, like the E4-Agoriani-Delphi, or E22-Agoriani-Polydrosos (Souvala).
+From Agoriani, one can follow many trails.
+Famous European trails, like the E4-Agoriani-Delphi or E22-Agoriani-Polydrosos (Souvala), cross or start here.
 E4 is the most famous path of Parnassus.
-A classic long-distance route (15.6km, about 7 hours walking), the well-known European Route E4, crosses Parnassus and connects Delphi with Agoriani.
+A classic long-distance route (15.6km, about 7 hours walking), the well-known European Route E4 crosses Parnassus and connects Delphi with Agoriani.
 The route is part of the ancient path that united Delphi with Ancient Lilaia, north of Agoriani.
 The easiest of all the local trails is the 2.2km one, which starts from the Agoriani central square and ends at the chapel of Holy Trinity (Αγία Τριάδα).
-The usually closed chapel is new and of no archtectural or historical interest, but one can rest here end enjoy nature at its best.
+The usually closed chapel is new and of no architectural or historical interest, but one can rest here end enjoy nature at its best.
 The lazy ones can drive here, but be careful and drive slowly if you do not want to end up with a broken car.

 The chapel of Holy Trinity.

 The clock tower of Arachova.
 The clock is located at the backyard of the Folklore Museum of Arachova, and irs access is through the museum gates.